Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

 - `script` :
   - Script command can be used to make a record of everything that appears on the terminal.
   - Once started, all terminal outputs will also be copied into the *scriptfile* until a `^D` or `exit` is received.
+    - `exit` : Exit command tells shell that I'm leaving/closing this connection.
+    - `^D` : Control+D from keyboard device driver tells OS to break/close the connection.
+      - You can see list of them using `stty -a`.
+      - Stty (Set TeleTYpe) is a command that changes keyboard and monitor commands.
+For example, it can change rows and columns of monitor, speed of keyboard, etc.
   - Where filename is optional and if not specified it is assumed to be **typescript**.

 ## Part 03 (Shell Script Basics)